 - I Did What I Had to Do: How Tyrande views her decision to kill Ysera, despite being saddened by it.

-- Jerkass: In Warcraft 3 she's rather cold, unpleasant and prone to rash decision, such as deciding to free Illidan just because Malfurion told her not to, murdering Maiev's Wardens to do so and attacking the combined Horde and Alliance forces out of the blue for 'trespassing' on their lands when neither party knew these lands were even inhabited.
-Maiev, Malfurion and Medivh all call her out on her temper, though Furion is mostly just worried about her and Medivh seems resigned.
+- Jerkass: In Warcraft III, she's rather cold, unpleasant, and prone to rash decision, such as deciding to free Illidan just because Malfurion told her not to, murdering Maiev's Wardens to do so and attacking the combined Horde and Alliance forces out of the blue for 'trespassing' on their lands when neither party knew these lands were even inhabited.
+Maiev, Malfurion, and Medivh all call her out on her temper, though Furion is mostly just worried about her and Medivh seems resigned.

 - Karma Houdini: Played with.
-Maiev did berate her for slaughtering her wardens in the Reign of Chaos campaign and freeing a character who proceeded to cause havoc in night elf lands but couldn't punish her due to Tyrande's superior ranking.
+Maiev did berate her for slaughtering her wardens in the Reign of Chaos campaign and freeing Illidan, the prisoner being guarded, but couldn't punish her due to Tyrande's superior ranking.
 Maiev later leaves Tyrande for dead when a bridge she's standing on collapses and she's swept downriver into enemy territory; leading to Furion and Illidan to join forces and rescue her.